trambarhq/trambar/docs/user-guide-admin.md

    ![User list - edit](img/admin-users-edit.png)

-3. The list will expand to show all users, including those disabled or deleted earlier.
-Click the name of each user you wish to disable.
+3. The list will expand to show all users, including those deactivated or deleted earlier.
+Click the name of each user you wish to deactivate.

    ![User list - select](img/admin-users-disable-select.png)